The most common styling mistake we see: wearing clothes that ignore your body's proportions. Once you know your body type, you shop with purpose.

 The Five Main Body Types

-While every body is unique, most proportions fall into five general categories.
-The key is understanding your shoulder-to-hip ratio and where you naturally carry weight.
+Most proportions fall into five categories.
+Focus on your shoulder-to-hip ratio and where you carry weight.

 How to Measure Yourself